Jailed Iranian activist Narges Mohammadi wins the Nobel Peace Prize for fighting women's oppression

 The Nobel Prizes carry a cash award of 11 million Swedish kronor (about $1 million).
 Winners also receive an 18-carat gold medal and diploma at the award ceremonies in December.

-The winner of the prestigious Nobel Peace Prize is chosen by a panel of experts in Norway from a list of just over 350 nominations.

-Last year’s prize was won by human rights activists from Ukraine, Belarus and Russia, in what was seen as a strong rebuke to Russian President Vladimir Putin and his Belarusian counterpart and ally.
+In addition to Bialiatski, human rights activists from Ukraine and Russia also shared last year’s prize, in what was seen as a strong rebuke to Russian President Vladimir Putin after his invasion of Ukraine.

 Other previous winners include Nelson Mandela, Barack Obama, Mikhail Gorbachev, Aung San Suu Kyi and the United Nations.